agi-brain/xuance/docs/source/documents/api/policies/mixers.rst

 .. py:class::
   xuance.mindspore.policies.mixers.VDN_mixer()

+  This class implements the Value Decomposition Network (VDN) mixer, a simple mixer that aggregates the values of all agents by summing them up.

 .. py:function::
   xuance.mindspore.policies.mixers.VDN_mixer.construct(values_n, states)

-  xxxxxx.
+  The forward method takes values_n as input, which represents the independent values for each agent, and it returns the sum of these values along the specified dimension.

-  :param values_n: The joint values of n agents.
+  :param values_n: The independent values of n agents.
-  :type values_n: Tensor
+  :type values_n: torch.Tensor
-  :param states: xxxxxx.
+  :param states: The global states.
-  :type states: xxxxxx
+  :type states: torch.Tensor
-  :return: xxxxxx.
+  :return: The sum of these values along the agent dimension.
-  :rtype: xxxxxx
+  :rtype: torch.Tensor

 .. py:class::
   xuance.mindspore.policies.mixers.QMIX_mixer(dim_state, dim_hidden, dim_hypernet_hidden, n_agents)

+  - This class implements the QMIX mixer, which is a more sophisticated mixer for cooperative MARL.
+  - It uses hypernetworks to generate per-agent mixing weights, allowing the global value to be a non-linear combination of individual agent values.

   :param dim_state: The dimension of the global state.
   :type dim_state: int